 - non-literal translations

 Do not send academic records that are not in sealed and endorsed envelopes.
-It will only delay the processing of your application.
+You will be asked to resubmit official documents and it will delay processing of your application and may affect your admission decision.